cooperative-computing-lab/cctools/doc/manuals/install/index.md

 ### Install From Github With Pixi

 As an alternative to Conda, you can use [pixi](https://pixi.sh) to manage the build dependencies.
-Pixi reads the same dependency list as Conda, but from `pixi.toml` (imported from `environment.yml`) instead, and keeps the resulting environment local to the repository checkout rather than in your home directory.
+This is primarily intended for developers: `environment.yml` remains the source of truth for dependencies, and `pixi.toml` is derived from it and kept in sync manually.
+Pixi keeps the resulting environment local to the repository checkout rather than in your home directory.
+If you are not developing cctools, pixi can still be used as-is to build and run the tools (e.g. `pixi add` in place of `conda install`).

 First [install pixi](https://pixi.sh/latest/#installation) if you don't already have it.
 Then check out the software repository and build it: